 According to plenty of reports, people who practice yoga recommend it as a healthy lifestyle choice to get better sleep.
 They say it helps with stress, reduces anxiety and all kinds of tensions that modern life is filled with.

 One of the yoga asanas that experts suggest for sleeplessness is the Tadasana.
-Since it gives your spine, hips and thighs the nice kind of stretch, it helps your body sleep better.
+Since it gives your spine, hips, and thighs the nice kind of a stretch, it helps your body sleep better.
 By balancing your body in Tadasana, you give your mind a sense of stability, which is key to deep sleep.

 What is the Tadasana?

 Tadasana comes from the Sanskrit words ‘Tada’ meaning mountain and ‘Asana’ meaning posture.
 Therefore, Tadasana is also called Mountain Pose.
 Many people even call this yoga posture Samasthiti

 According to yogis, the Tadasana is the mother of all asanas since it forms the base from which all the other yoga postures emerge.
 Almost all the standing postures that involve shifts in certain parts of your body come from tadasana or are modifications of this pose.
 These also involve shifts in an individual joint while the rest of the body stays neutral.

 - To begin stand straight.
 Your feet should be placed next to each other with no gap between them.
 Your thighs should be tight and your spine erect.

 - Now extend your arms in front of you and intertwine the fingers like a web.
 Turn them around so that your palms don’t face you.